Country & Western

 In 1956, a small fly appeared in the ointment when Columbia’s head of A&R and chief producer Mitch Miller decided it would be best if Richie were promoted as a solo artist and that he had a song in mind to put him at the top of the charts.
 (Many will remember that Miller went on to fame in the 1960s with his family-oriented variety show, “Sing Along With Mitch.”)
 Richie would have none of it, declaring his loyalties to the family and the band.
 But Eddie, ever the businessman, saw an opportunity where others did not.
 If putting Richie clearly in the front meant the difference between having a record contract or not, then so be it.
 A compromise was reached that Richie would remain with the group and they would continue to back him on his recordings, but under a new stage name, Dick Richards, with Eddie Zack & The Dude Ranchers appearing in smaller letters underneath.
 Miller appeared to be appeased and revealed the ace up his sleeve, “Just Walkin’ In The Rain,” an original song by The Prisonaires, a group of inmates at Tennessee State Penitentiary who’d had an R&B hit on Sun with it in 1953.
 Miller thought it the perfect vehicle for a crossover hit and recorded Richie’s version.
 Miller, however, was playing both sides of the fence.
 Either miffed by the compromise or so intent that the song would be a hit no matter what, he cut a second version on another Columbia artist, Johnnie Ray, a white singer coming from an R&B background.
 It was almost as if he’d split Sam Phillips theories about crossing over (which culminated in his discovery of Elvis) in two – that this little R&B song would go to the top of the pop charts either by a country vocalist or a white R&B singer if he had anything to do with it.

 Columbia released both versions within a month of each other, Richie’s in June and Johnnie’s in July.
 They promoted both versions equally heavily at first, but soon turned their attentions strictly on the Johnnie Ray version which was getting more airplay in certain markets.
 Although Richie’s version is certainly equal to, if not greater than Johnnie’s, Ray’s version went all the way to #2 in Billboard and Richie’s became a minor country hit.
-The Dude Ranchers stayed with Columbia for another year-and-a-half and three more releases under the Dick Richards name, but none of them were high charters.
-They left the label in 1957.
+The Dude Ranchers stayed with Columbia for another year-and-a-half and three more releases under the Dick Richards name, but none of them were high charters although “Fourteen Karat Gold” did reach #54 on February 23, 1957 during a five week chart run.
+The Zackarians left the label later that year.

 THE HAYLOFT JAMBOREE